Royal Carmarthen Militia: Long Peace

 Colonel George Rice-Trevor (1795–1869), 4th Baron Dynevor, by John Lucas (National Trust).

 After Waterloo there was another long peace.
 The permanent staff of the Royal Carmarthen Fusiliers were called out in October 1816 and issued with live ammunition to defend the barracks at Brecon against a threat of attack by discontented workers from Merthyr Tydfil; they were stood down after four days.
-The drummers were armed and held in readiness by the magistrates i 1818 when there were fears of a food riot at Carmarthen quay.
+The drummers were armed and held in readiness by the magistrates in 1818 when there were fears of a food riot at Carmarthen quay.
 However, although officers continued to be commissioned into the militia and ballots were still occasionally held, militia regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
 The band of the Royal Carmarthen Fusiliers was maintained at the expense of the officers.

 The Hon George Rice-Trevor, MP for Carmarthenshire, (later 4th Baron Dynevor), grandson of Col George Rice, was appointed Lt-Col Commandant of the regiment on 28 January 1831.
 In view of civil disturbances in Wales, the regiment had just been called out for training to begin in February (the last time the ballot was enforced), but no proper regimental clothing was available and the weapons had been returned to store, so training was ineffective.
 The permanent staff were called out during the Carmarthen Reform Act riots of 1831 and 1832, being badly stoned by rioters in the latter year.
 When the Rebecca Riots of 1843–44 reached Carmarthenshire Col Rice-Trevor was threatened, but the situation was dealt with by police and regular troops.